Message from the President

-CCC has 10 gasoline-electric hybrid fleet vehicles across all three campuses.
+CCC has 12 gasoline-electric hybrid fleet vehicles across all three campuses and the Kearney center.
 These hybrid vehicles are more fuel-efficient than traditional gasoline vehicles.

 The HMRM program on the Hastings Campus runs its own dining service in the Platte Building.
 They have a vegetable and herb garden that is used when creating dishes, and two compost bins to turn food waste into compost that can be used in the vegetable garden.
 They also incorporate sustainability practices into their courses and plan an annual sustainability event.

 Each campus has water bottle fill-up stations installed with the drinking fountains.
 Students and employees can use these to refill their water bottles with filtered and chilled water instead of using disposable bottles of water.